emilykangdev/emilykangdev/README.md

 ## Hi there 👋

 I'm Emily Kang.
-I'm a student at the University of Washington majoring in Computer Science!
+I'm a CS student at the University of Washington.
 Here's my personal website: https://emily-kang77.github.io/

+🌱 I'm interested in distributed systems and AI.